OWASP/www-project-developer-guide/draft/07-implementation/01-documentation/03-cheatsheets.md

 on a wide range of specific application security topics.
 The cheat sheets are created by various application security professionals who have expertise in specific topics.

-The Cheat Sheet Series [documentation project][cheat] is an OWASP Flagship Project in active development.
+The Cheat Sheet Series [documentation project][cheatproject] is an OWASP Flagship Project in active development.

 #### What is the Cheat Sheet Series?